oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 known as "Proof-Key for Code Exchange", or PKCE ({{RFC7636}}) where this technique was originally developed.

+Authorization servers MUST support the `code_challenge` and `code_verifier` parameters.

 Clients MUST use `code_challenge` and `code_verifier` and authorization servers MUST enforce their use except under the conditions described in {{authorization_codes}}.
 In this case, using and enforcing `code_challenge` and `code_verifier` as described in the following is still RECOMMENDED.

+The `state` and `scope` parameters SHOULD NOT include sensitive client or resource owner information in plain text, as they can be transmitted over insecure channels or stored insecurely.

 The client directs the resource owner to the constructed URI using an HTTP redirection, or by other means available to it via the user agent.